stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

    falls into a prepare phase).

-During a reward cycle, this enrollment transaction will include a somewhat large number of outputs: one `OP_RETURN`, twenty stacker rewards, and one change address, totaling 22 outputs.
+During a reward cycle, this enrollment transaction will include a somewhat large number of outputs: one `OP_RETURN`, 20 stacker rewards, and one change address, totaling 22 outputs.
 While this might seem like a substantial transaction, it effectively replaces ten separate transactions under the SIP-007 leader block commit scheme, each of which would have four outputs (one